 Level 11

 At Level 11, you can take another level in the Fighter class and you’ll now be able to select a subclass.
 I recommend choosing the Battle Master subclass.
-This will unlock three manoeuvres, as well as superiority dice.
-Superiority Dice is another resources that can be spent for abilities or passive benefits.
+This will unlock three maneuvers, as well as superiority dice.
+Superiority Dice is another resource that can be spent for abilities or passive benefits.
 You will now have a lot of resources to manage but short rest will recharge Superiority Die and Action Surge.

-- Feinting Attack: You can use both your action and bonus action on a turn to attack a target with Advantage and deal an additional 1d8 damage.
+• Feinting Attack: You can use both your action and bonus action on a turn to attack a target with Advantage and deal an additional 1d8 damage.

-- Riposte: When a hostile creature misses you with a melee attack, expend a superiority die to retaliate with a powerful strike that deals an additional 1d8 damage.
+• Riposte: When a hostile creature misses you with a melee attack, expend a superiority die to retaliate with a powerful strike that deals an additional 1d8 damage.

 Feinting Attack is the maneuver that consumes both your action and bonus action for extra damage, somewhat similar to a Smite.
 This is very useful for the Bard considering our weakness is the lack of bonus action utility.
-With this resource, you can use Smite or Feinting on back to back turns for a huge damage ability or with Extra Attack one turn produces massive damage.
+With this resource, you can use Smite or Feinting on back-to-back turns for a huge damage ability, or with Extra Attack one turn produces massive damage.

 Level 12